Have I Mentioned I Am a Dwarf Today?

 - Americans in general have an international reputation for this.
 Especially the habit of putting the national flag on everything.

 - Texans have a reputation for it amongst Americans.
 Especially the flag bit.
+(They may use their state flag too, which just looks like a highly simplified version of the national flag.)

 - If Spartans count for addressing each other as "Spartan" and constantly reminding people they are Spartans, then the US Marines belong on here as well, since they act exactly the same way.